chef-training/introduction_to_testing/scene_03.md

 Rubocop is part of the standard set of utilities included with the Chef Development Kit.

-// Do we need to explain how to get Rubocop for folks not using Chef DK

 ### Using Rubocop

-Rubocop is a command-line application that is executed against a specified path.
-To test a complete cookbook, supply a path that is the name of the specific cookbook.
+Rubocop is a command-line application that checks your ruby code.
+Generally you want to specify a specific path as by default it will execute against the current directory and all subdirectories.
+To test a cookbook completely, supply a path that is the name of the specific cookbook.

 In a monolithic workflow where your cookbooks are all stored within the chef-repo/cookbooks directory, you would run rubocop with the cookbooks/COOKBOOK_NAME: